amalinayasmin4a/LRFM-Model-Analysis-for-Customer-Segmentation-through-K-Means-Clustering-Method/README.md

 This project analyzes customer behavior using LRFM metrics and machine-learning techniques.
 It demonstrates data preprocessing, feature engineering, clustering, and insights generation to support segmentation and data-driven decision-making.
 Built in Python using pandas, scikit-learn, and Jupyter.
 # LRFM Customer Segmentation Analysis

-This project performs customer segmentation using LRFM (Length, Recency, Frequency, Monetary) metrics combined with machine-learning methods such as K-Means, Agglomerative Clustering, and DBSCAN.
+This project performs customer segmentation using LRFM (Length, Recency, Frequency, Monetary) metrics  with machine-learning methods such as K-Means and DBSCAN to then determine which unsupervised method suits the business question best.
 The goal is to understand customer behavior patterns and provide actionable insights for business decision-making.

 ---